lam-kelly/interclass/README.md

 **Throws**

-- `403` if the user is not logged in or not the teacher of the class, or if the student is already in the class
+- `403` if the user is not logged in or not the teacher of the class
 - `404` if the class ID is not valid
 - `400` if the student does not exist